Creating a Successful Threat Intelligence Program

 Measuring effectiveness is a pillar of a mature threat intelligence program.
 The two main types of metrics are the organization’s security posture and the team’s efficacy in doing their job.
 The benefits of tracking these areas are better cybersecurity, greater resource productivity, the justification of current and future threat intelligence investments, and feedback for continual improvement.

 The main focus for measuring effectiveness is to add value, so your organization can take action, not simply tally threats found.
-The process of tracking itself doesn’t matter more than what is being tracked.
-A baseline measurement should be set to compare against improvements, and the metrics that are tracked should be those your security team has direct control over.
+The tracking process doesn’t matter more than what is being tracked.
+A baseline measurement should be set to compare against improvements, and the tracked metrics should be those your security team has direct control over.
 Specific measurements may include time to IoC response, the number of campaigns tracked, feed efficacy, etc.

 Strategic Use of Intelligence